When Do Babies Start Talking?

 12 to 18 months

 • Demonstrate the right way to say words.
-If your child gets a word wrong, let him or her know the proper way to say it, but without criticising or correcting.
+If your child gets a word wrong, let them know the proper way to say it, but without criticising or correcting.
 For example, if your toddler says ‘po’ instead of ‘potty, say something positive like ‘You want to use the potty?
 Well done for telling me!’

 • Double up on new words by offering choices.
 Why teach one new word when you can introduce two at the same time?
 Just offer alternatives whenever you can.
 For instance, when it’s time for a snack say: ‘Would you like a pear or a banana?’ while holding both in your hands.

 • Try out some action songs.
-Doing the actions while singing songs like Incy-Wincy Spider or The Wheels on the Bus helps your child remember words and phrases more easily.
+Doing the actions while singing nursery rhymes like Incy-Wincy Spider or The Wheels on the Bus helps your child remember words and phrases more easily.

 18 months and beyond